 I always wish I had saved more.
 I did enjoy tutoring and with the regular handouts I got from my parents, I could have easily saved $500 to $1,000 a month.
 I always wish I could take back those years I spent partying and all my money I spent on stupid shit, and that would easily be another $20,000 to $30,000 in my bank account.
-Enough to rent a place.
+Enough to rent a place, to get out from under the hold of my parents.
 Enough to eat three meals a day.
-Enough to pay down student debt.
 Enough to be confident in myself and not to feel helpless.

 But I’ll leave that in the past.
 All my stupid mistakes and all the struggles I’ve faced in my life has made me the person I am today.
 And that person finally realises the true value of money.
 That person is frugal.
 That person doesn’t spend any money on stupid shit that doesn’t make her happy.

 That person has a fierce motivation to be financially independent.
 And that person wants to avoid, at all costs, feeling so damn helpless ever again.